jzharris/Unity-MNIST/README.md

 The Unity project is located in the following folder: `Unity-Files/MNIST`.
 Open this folder from Unity to get started.
 The example scene can be found in `Scenes > Classifier`.

 ### Training the TF model
-To apply a trained model to Unity, first run the python file containing the CNN.
+Run the following python script to train the CNN model.
 ~~~
 cd TensorFlow/
 python3 mnist_cnn1.py